The Chai Group Physics@NTU

 Third, to investigate the significance of cyclic and Möbius topologies, we have studied the electronic properties of cyclacenes [15] and Möbius cyclacenes [19] using TAO-DFT, and have also compared these properties with the respective properties of acenes, containing the same number of fused benzene rings.
 Similar to acenes, the ground states of cyclacenes and Möbius cyclacenes are singlets for all the cases studied.
 In contrast to acenes, the electronic properties of cyclacenes and Möbius cyclacenes, however, exhibit oscillatory behavior for the smaller cyclacenes and Möbius cyclacenes in the approach to the corresponding properties of acenes with increasing number of benzene rings.
 The larger cyclacenes and Möbius cyclacenes should exhibit increasing polyradical character in their ground states, with the active orbitals being mainly localized at the peripheral carbon atoms.
 Interestingly, the GS geometry of Möbius cyclacene is composed mainly of an essentially untwisted open chain plus a highly twisted stripe.
 In other words, the twist is not evenly distributed along the whole chain.

-Fourth, we have employed TAO-LDA to investigate the electronic properties of linear carbon chains and cyclic carbon chains [22], possessing polyradical nature when the system size is sufficiently large.
+Fourth, we have employed TAO-LDA to investigate the electronic properties of linear carbon chains and cyclic carbon chains [23], possessing polyradical nature when the system size is sufficiently large.
 For all the cases studied, linear and cyclic carbon chains are GS singlets; cyclic carbon chains are energetically more stable than linear carbon chains.
 Note that among them, the cyclic carbon chains containing 18 carbon atoms have been recently synthesized.
-Very recevently, we have also adopted TAO-DFT with exact exchange to examine the electronic properties of cyclic carbon chains [8].
-Owing to the much reduced self-interaction error, TAO-DFT with exact exchange can accurately predict the radical character and bond length alternation of cyclic carbon chains (with even number of carbon atoms), showing consistency with the results of reliably accurate electronic structure methods (e.g., the CCSD, CASSCF, and QMC methods).
+Very recently, we have also adopted TAO-DFT with exact exchange to examine the electronic properties of cyclic carbon chains [8].
+Owing to the reduced self-interaction error, TAO-DFT with exact exchange can accurately predict the radical character and bond length alternation of cyclic carbon chains (with even number of carbon atoms), showing consistency with the results of reliably accurate electronic structure methods (e.g., the CCSD, CASSCF, and QMC methods).

 Fifth, we have used TAO-DFT to predict the electronic properties of C-Belt[n], i.e., the carbon nanobelts with n fused 12-membered carbon rings [24].
 C-Belt[n] have singlet ground states.
 Generally, the larger the size of C-Belt[n], the more pronounced the MR nature of ground-state C-Belt[n].